 The Anti-Trafficking Directive outlines that 'those responsible for investigating and prosecuting...should also have access to the investigative tools used in organised crime or other serious crime cases'.
 These tools include 'the interception of communications, covert surveillance including electronic surveillance, the monitoring of bank accounts and other financial investigations'.
-In this regard, the enactment of the Communications (Retention of Data) Bill 2017364 is particularly significant to the investigation and prosecution of all criminal cases, including trafficking offences.
-The survey of the communication of the Communication of the Communication of the communication of the cases, including trafficking offences.
+In this regard, the enactment of the Communications (Retention of Data) Bill 2017 is particularly significant to the investigation and prosecution of all criminal cases, including trafficking offences.